 If Council denies "Zoning Amendment Bylaw (1038 Herd Road), No. 3766, 2019", the applicant could develop within the existing provisions of the R1 Zone.
 For example, the applicants could maintain an office/studio space with washrooms, but no cooking facilities in the accessory building.
 They could not operate a Bed and Breakfast in it, nor have a kitchen.
-They would be permitted to operate a Bed and Breakfast in the proper permits in place.
+They would be permitted to operate a Bed and Breakfast in the existing residence with the proper permits in place.